cakephp/docs/en/plugins.rst

 Creating a Plugin Using Bake
 ----------------------------

-The process of creating plugins can be greatly simplified by using the bake shell.
+The process of creating plugins can be greatly simplified by using bake.

 In order to bake a plugin, use the following command: